About Beedelup Falls

 Even though it had been raining on and off during our visit, we had no trouble as we donned our rain ponchos and stayed on the mostly established walkways.

 If one were so inclined to see more than just the Beedelup Falls, the loop walk to the falls also coincided with the Bibbulman Track, which was said to be the WA’s only long-distance walking track at 963km.

-Beedelup Falls resides in the Pemberton area.
+Beedelup Falls resides in the Pemberton area of Western Australia.
 It is administered jointly by the Western Australia Government.
 For information or inquiries about the area as well as current conditions, visit their website.